chaoscarnival/chaos-workshop-guide-2023/README.md

 # Chaos Workshop

 Welcome to the Chaos Workshop!!
 Follow the steps provided below to successfully complete the chaos workshop.
-Earn your certificate & win prizes by sharing the workshop completion details on #slack-channel !!
+Earn your certificate & win prizes by sharing the workshop completion details on the [#chaos-carnival](https://join.slack.com/share/enQtNDkzNDc4MDkzMDUzMy1hM2I0MDEzMGM3MWJmYjBlMTE4ZjU4MDk1ZjQ2OWUyYTBmM2FlNzllNTUzNWY4N2E3MDRlZDc1OTMxNzMzMWI3) slack channel !!

 ## Prerequisites for the Chaos Workshop